NewsLocal NewsAmerica Votes

 Vargas' colleagues elected her to a second term as chair in January.
 Along with the supervisor seat, Vargas serves as chair of the San Diego Association of Governments.

-According to her campaign website, Vargas' endorsements include numerous local elected officials, including San Diego Mayor Todd Gloria and fellow Supervisors Montgomery Steppe and Lawson-Remer; several members of the county's U.S. Congressional delegation; labor groups including Service Employees International Union Local 221 and San Diego County Firefighters, Cal Fire Local 2881; and Democratic Party groups including Labor Dems and the San Diego County Democratic Party.
+A Chula Vista resident, she was endorsed by numerous local elected officials, including San Diego Mayor Todd Gloria and fellow Supervisors Montgomery Steppe and Lawson-Remer; several members of the county's congressional delegation; labor groups including Service Employees International Union Local 221 and San Diego County Firefighters, Cal Fire Local 2881; and Democratic Party groups including Labor Dems and the San Diego County Democratic Party.

-Galicia told City News Service he has the endorsement of the Republican Party of San Diego County but did not seek any other endorsements.
+Galicia had been endorsed by the Republican Party of San Diego County and said he did not seek any other endorsements.

-Located in the county's southern half, District 1 serves some 630,000 residents and is home to three municipalities: Chula Vista, Imperial Beach and National City.
+District 1, located in the county's southern half, serves some 630,000 residents and is home to three municipalities: Chula Vista, Imperial Beach and National City.

 It also includes the city of San Diego neighborhoods of Barrio Logan, Chollas View, East Village, Golden Hill, Grant Hill, Lincoln Park, Logan Heights, Memorial, Mount Hope, Mountain View, Nestor, Otay, Palm City, San Ysidro, Shelltown, Sherman Heights, Southcrest and Stockton.